 - Loans & Mortgages

-The health and well-being of our team members, customers and community is our primary concern.
-We continue to monitor the COVID-19 situation closely, including guidance from state healthcare experts.
+The health and well-being of our team members, customers and community is still our primary concern.
+We continue to monitor the COVID-19 situation closely.

-We'd like to remind you of the variety of ways you can do your banking from home.
+We hope you have used and enjoyed these variety of ways you can do your banking from home:

 Access your accounts through online banking at www.bankofripley.com, OR your banking app, OR our TouchTone Teller at 731.635.6147 or 901.476.2265.

 Use your camera-enabled mobile device and our mobile app to deposit checks.

 Transfer money to family or friends using P2P (Person2Person transfer).

 Our Customer Service (731.635.1230) is available to answer questions via telephone.

 If you're feeling under the weather, we encourage you to use these options.